 - Juvenile Laryngeal Paralysis & Polyneuropathy.

-For general purposes, the Rottweiler has a life expectancy of nine to 10 years.
+The Rottweiler has a life expectancy of nine to 10 years for general purposes.

 Cane Corso Rottweiler Mix: Is This the Right Dog For You?

-The Rotticorso is a high energy, high prey drive, strong and powerful protection, and guarding dog.
+The Rotticorso is a high energy, high prey drive, strong protection, and guarding dog.